GETTING THE BEST OUT OF INFOGRAPHICS AND DATA VISUALISATION

 STAYINFRONT AND VISUALIZATIONS

-We need to combine Data Visualizations and Infographics on dashboards and in reports that satisfy all audiences but can also help the sales rep out for direct store delivery.
+We need to combine Infographics and Data Visualisation on dashboards and in reports that satisfy all audiences but can also help the sales rep out for direct store delivery.
 It is important to provide gamification to help drive success, but furthermore, to provide the data specialists with tools and reports that allow greater ability to drill into the specifics.
 It’s a big task, but it’s an important one to get right, and there are many BI options out there.

 StayinFront is taking the path of this new paradigm shift and embedding what we perceive to be the best, most pertinent graphic options that get the most out of the complex data strategies embedded into our tools.